sterzhang/PVIT/README.md

 # Introduction
 Recent advancements in multimodal large language models (MLLMs) have demonstrated significant progress; however, these models exhibit a notable limitation, which we refer to as “face blindness”.
-Specifically, they can engage in general conversations but fail to conduct personalized dialogues targeting at specific individuals.
+Specifically, they can engage in general conversations but fail to conduct personalized dialogues targeting at specific individuals.
 This deficiency hinders the application of MLLMs in personalized settings, such as tailored visual assistants on mobile devices, or domestic robots that need to recognize members of the family.
 In this paper, we introduce Personalized Visual Instruction Tuning (PVIT), a novel data curation and training framework designed to enable MLLMs to identify target individuals within an image and engage in personalized and coherent dialogues.
-Our approach involves the development of a sophisticated pipeline that autonomously generates training data containing personalized conversations.
+Our approach involves the development of a sophisticated pipeline that autonomously generates training data containing personalized conversations.
 This pipeline leverages the capabilities of various visual experts, image generation models, and (multi-modal) large language models.
 To evaluate the personalized potential of MLLMs, we present a benchmark